 Too Much Sun

-While you do want your dog to drink plenty of water while hiking, it should be water you’ve brought to the trail — not water he’s found.
-Pond, creeks, rivers and lakes can be home to diarrhea-inducing parasites, from common Giardia to the more dangerous Leptospirosis, which can cause kidney and liver damage.
+While you do want your dog to drink plenty of water while hiking, it should be water that you’ve brought to the trail, not water they’ve found outside.

 Yellowstone is far from the only national park to ban dogs from the trails for safety’s sake.
-Wildlife poses as big a threat as water, and hiking through areas populated by other animals often means your dog will have to hike on leash, if they’re allowed at all.
+Wildlife can pose as big a threat as water, and hiking through areas populated by other animals often means your dog will have to hike on leash–if they’re allowed at all.